kpicaza/open-sketch/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD-3-Clause License.
 You are free to use, modify, and distribute this software as long as you adhere to the terms of the license.